Rhoban/onshape-to-robot/README-pypi.md

 # Onshape to robot (URDF, SDF, MuJoCo)

-This tool is based on the [OnShape API](https://dev-portal.onshape.com/) to retrieve informations from an assembly and build a robot description (URDF, SDF, MuJoCo) suitable for physics simulation.
+This tool is based on the [Onshape API](https://dev-portal.onshape.com/) to retrieve informations from an assembly and build a robot description (URDF, SDF, MuJoCo) suitable for physics simulation.